FixelAlgorithmsTeam/FixelCourses/DeepLearningMethods/2025_08/README.md

    Run the following:
    * `pip install torchmetrics`.
    * `pip install torchinfo`.
+   * `pip install torchvista`.
+     Install only if required.
    * `pip install distinctipy`.
+   * `pip install onedrivedownloader`.
+     Install only if required.
 5. (Optional) Click on Cog (Settings) of Google Colab and change Theme into `dark`.
    The notebooks are optimized to dark background (As in VS Code by default).
 6. Work on the Jupyter Notebook.